pi0neerpat/redwood-devops-example/README.md

 # Usage

 1. Merge to `staging` or `main`.
 This will create a new release draft for you to complete.
-2. Publish the draft release to trigger a new build
+2. Publish the draft release, which triggers a new Docker publish
 3. When finished you'll get a Discord notification

+You can also manually trigger deployments using the workflow dispatch trigger.

 # Set up